How to Develop a Stakeholder Engagement Plan

-Before beginning the consultation process, it is useful to think about:
+Before beginning the consultation process to Develop a Stakeholder Engagement Plan, it is useful to think about:

 - What are the strategic reasons for consulting with stakeholders at this stage?

 - What are the priority issues (for them and for you)?

 - What will be the most effective methods of communicating with stakeholders?

 - Who within the company is responsible for what activities?